Aditya-Ghosh-27/Aditya-Ghosh-27/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software and quick hacks.
 - 🎓 &nbsp; Studying Information Technology at Narula Institute of Technology.
-- 🌱 &nbsp; Learning more about Fullstack Web Development, Data Structures, System Design and AWS tools.
+- 💻 &nbsp; Learning more about Fullstack Web Development, Data Structures, System Design and AWS tools.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- 📷 &nbsp; Pursuing Photography as a hobby

 <h3> 🛠 &nbsp;Tech Stack</h3>